-Your home for tax purposes is your regular post of duty regardless of where you maintain your family home.
-This term is not limited to the embassy, consulate, or duty station, but includes the entire city or general area in which your principal place of employment is located.
+Your home for tax purposes (tax home) is your regular post of duty regardless of where you maintain your family home.
+Your tax home is not limited to the embassy, consulate, or duty station, but includes the entire city or general area in which your principal place of employment is located.

-You are away from home if you have to be away from the general area of your tax home for a period substantially longer than an ordinary day's work, and to meet the demands of your work while away from home you need to get sleep or rest.
-However, this rest requirement is not satisfied by merely napping in your car.
-You do not have to be away from your tax home for an entire 24-hour day or from dusk to dawn as long as your relief from duty is long enough to get necessary sleep or rest.
+You are away from home if you have to be away from the general area of your tax home for a period substantially longer than an ordinary day's work, and you need to get sleep or rest to meet the demands of your work while away from home.

+This rest requirement is not satisfied by merely napping in your car.
+You do not have to be away from your tax home for an entire 24- hour day or from dusk to dawn as long as your relief from duty is long enough to get necessary sleep or rest.

 If your assignment or job away from your tax home is temporary, your tax home does not change.
 You are considered to be away from home for the whole period, and your travel expenses are deductible.
+However, if your assignment or job is indefinite, that location is your new tax home and you cannot deduct your travel expenses while there.

-If you expect your employment away from home in a single location to last, and it does last, for 1 year or less, it is temporary unless facts and circumstances indicate otherwise.
+If you realistically expect your employment away from home in a single location to last, and it does last, for 1 year or less, it is temporary unless facts and circumstances indicate otherwise.
 If you expect it to last for more than 1 year or you do not expect it to last for 1 year or less, it is indefinite.
-If you expect it to last for 1 year or less, but at some later date you expect it to last longer than 1 year, it is temporary in the absence of facts and circumstances indicating otherwise until your expectation changes.
+If you expect it to last for 1 year or less, but at some later date you expect it to last longer than 1 year, it is temporary (in the absence of facts and circumstances indicating otherwise) until your expectation changes.